 Dermatitis herpetiformis usually begins in people age 20 and older.
 Children can sometimes be affected.
 It is seen in both men and women.

-An antibiotic called dapsone is extremely effective.
+An antibiotic called dapsone is very effective.

-Immunosuppressive medications may be used, but are less effective.
+Drugs that supress the immune system may be used, but are less effective.

 The disease may be well-controlled with treatment.
 Without treatment, there may be a significant risk of intestinal cancer.